- Visit the old Buddhist monastery in Braga.

 Day 11.
 Kagbeni to Marpha(2650m/5-6hrs)

-The trek from Kagbeni is a gradual downhill walk with some steady flat walk along the Kaligandaki River.
-The trail passes through Ekle Bhatti, crosses over the Kaligandaki River to Syang, and finally arrives at Marpha.
-Marpha is an ethnic Thakali village, known for its culture and its hospitality.
+The trek from Kagbeni is a gradual downhill walk with some steady flat walks along the Kaligandaki River.
+The trail passes through Ekle Bhatti, crossing over the Kaligandaki River to Syang, and reaches Marpha.
+Marpha is a Thakali village famous for apple production.
 Overnight in trekkers lodge.

 Day 12.
 Marpha to Kalopani (2530m/5-6hrs)

-The trial to Kalopani passes through the Kali Gandaki valley with beautiful views of the high mountains, forests, villages, and pasture lands.
+The trial to Kalopani passes through the Kali Gandaki valley with beautiful views of the high mountains, forests, villages, and meadows.
 On the way, we shall visit some of the villages and learn about the cultural heritage and the unique lifestyle of the Thakali people.
 Overnight in trekkers lodge.

 Day 13.
 Kalopani to Tatopani (1160m/6-7 hrs)

-From Kalopani, it is a steep downhill walk through a subtropical forest and lush vegetation.
-We experience the change in the atmosphere from crisp to hot and humid due to the constant drop in altitude.
-We shall explore the villages along the way and learn more about their day-to-day life.
-Tatopani is famous for natural hot springs, we shall take a relaxing dip in one of the hot springs.
+From Kalopani, it is a steep downhill walk through a subtropical forest.
+We experience the change in the atmosphere due to the constant drop in altitude.
+Tatopani is famous for its natural hot springs.
+At Tatopani, take a relaxing dip in one of the hot springs to wear out the tiredness.
 Overnight in trekkers lodge.

 Day 14.
 Tatopani to Ghorepani (2860m/6-7hrs)

 We leave the hot springs and cross to the eastern side of the Kali Gandaki river.
 Then ascend from the river valley past Durbin Dada and several small villages like Ghara, Sikha, and Chitre and finally arrive at Ghorepani.
 Overnight in trekkers lodge.

 Day 15.
 Ghorepani to Tikhedunga(1560m/6hrs)-Drive to pokhara

 Today will be our last day on the trail.
 Early morning we shall hike up to Poon Hill (3210m) to view the sunrise over the Dhaulagiri, Annapurna, and the Machhapuchre.
-After spending some time, we descend for breakfast.
-Following breakfast, we hike past Tikehdhunga to Birethanti.
-At Birenthanti, we shall board on to a 4WD jeep and drive to Pokhara.
+After enjoying the beautiful view, we then descend to Ghorepani for breakfast.
+After breakfast, we hike past Tikehdhunga to Birethanti, where we board onto a Jeep and drive to Pokhara.
 Overnight in a hotel.

 Day 16.
 Pokhara to Kathmandu(200km/6-7hrs)

 After breakfast, drive back to Kathmandu.
 Upon arrival, check into the hotel.
 The rest of the afternoon is free to pursue your interest.
 Overnight in a hotel.

 Day 17.
 Departure.